Back

 qr code generator

-Our client had great plans for the system: he plans to wrap up the environment and offer it to clubs and bars.
-He wants to get a commission of every check.
-At the start of the project, he had 3 partner venues located in different states — now they’re already testing his system.
-We adapted the payments to every state’s tax system and released the app: it’s already available in the App Store and Google Play.
+Our client had great plans for the system: He plans to wrap the environment up and offer it to clubs and bars.
+He wants to get a commission for every check.
+At the start of the project, he had 3 partner venues located in different states — now, they’re already testing his system.
+We adapted the payments to every state’s tax system and released the app.
+Now, it’s already available in the App Store and Google Play.

 • finished the option to hide a venue — so that admins can remove a club if they don’t work with them anymore.

-• made sure that the payment system works right and that money is correctly distributed between accounts.
+• made sure that the payment system worked right and that money was correctly distributed between accounts.

-• worked through the option to connect a particular server to a particular guest — the server scans the guest’s QR-code and binds to them for the night (the server is the first to get the orders from the kitchen).
+• worked through the option to connect a particular server to a specific guest — the server scans the guest’s QR code and binds to them for the night (the server is the first to get the orders from the kitchen).

 How useful was this post?